Buffon's needle problem

-The a needle lies across a line, while the b needle does not.
+The A needle does not lie across a line, while the B needle does.

 In probability theory, Buffon's needle problem is a question first posed in the 18th century by Georges-Louis Leclerc, Comte de Buffon:

 Suppose we have a floor made of parallel strips of wood, each the same width, and we drop a needle onto the floor.
 What is the probability that the needle will lie across a line between two strips?